DebarunChakraborty/Data-Science-project-Web-Scraping-using-Selenium-by-python/README.md

 Important Point:

-This repository content a Jupyter notebook named "Web_Scrapping_Task", a readme file, a cromedriver of version 106 and output .csv file.
+This repository content a Jupyter notebook named "Web_Scrapping_Task", a readme file, a chromedriver of version 106 and output .csv file.